Nore-07/Bootable-windows-usb/README.md

 - [Windows 11 Tool ](https://www.microsoft.com/software-download/windows11)
 ---
 1. **Download the windwos ISO file**
    - Search up `Windows x iso download` in your preferred search engine.
-   <small>- The link should look like this:</small>
+   <small>- This is what the link should look like:</small>
 ![GetImage](https://github.com/user-attachments/assets/f9019da6-7ce3-4572-bc59-d76851a00ba6)